COP29 runs until 22 November in Baku Azerbaijan – an international debate with local impact.

 The recent Renewable Rewards report showed that every wind turbine or solar panel connected brings down the costs to the consumer.
 They are cutting our carbon emissions and providing energy security of supply.

-Not investing in renewable electricity infrastructure means buying expensive fossil fuels, an inability to meet demands of heat and transport decarbonisation and missing the 1.5°C warming mark.
+Not investing in renewable electricity infrastructure means buying expensive fossil fuels, an inability to meet the demands of heat and transport decarbonisation and missing the 1.5°C warming mark.

 The UN’s Intergovernmental Panel on Climate Change stated “that crossing the 1.5°C threshold risks unleashing far more severe climate change impacts, including more frequent and severe droughts, heatwaves and rainfall.